F-1 Visa (Student)

 - Proof of ties to your home country, as well as proof of funds to support you and pay for your studies while you are in the United States.

 During your interview, the consular officer will ask you questions to determine whether or not to approve your F-1 visa.
 Make sure you are complete and accurate in your answers, as you will be under oath.
+For interview tips, see the Boundless guide on preparing for the F-1 student visa interview.

 The consular officer will also take your fingerprints, although this will vary depending on your location.
 After your visa interview, the consular officer may determine that your application requires further administrative processing.
 The consular officer will let you know if this is required.